eswotinsky/RepeatCounter/README.md

 2. Clone this repository.

-3. In your preferred shell, navigate to the address-book folder and run the following commands:
+3. In your preferred shell, navigate to the RepeatCounters folder and run the following commands:

  ```
  $ dotnet restore